Philip Torr elected Fellow of the Royal Society

 The Royal Society’s fundamental purpose is to recognise, promote and support excellence in science and to encourage the development and use of science for the benefit of humanity.
 You can find out more on its website.

 Professor Philip Torr did his DPhil at the University of Oxford.
 He left Oxford to work for six years as a research scientist for Microsoft Research, first in Redmond, USA, in the Vision Technology Group, then in Cambridge founding the vision side of the Machine Learning and Perception Group.

-He then became a Professor Computer Vision and Machine Learning at Oxford Brookes University.
-In 2013 Philip returned to the University of Oxford as full professor where he has established the Torr Vision group.
+He then became a Professor in Computer Vision and Machine Learning at Oxford Brookes University.
+In 2013 Philip returned to the University of Oxford as full professor where he established the Torr Vision group.
 He is founder of several companies including Oxsight and AIstetic.